vnczalt-17/project_7/devops/hands-on/docker-07-dockerize-to-do-app-on-python-flask/README.md

 - Create a file called `docker-compose.yml` in your project folder and configure.

-- Change the configuration of the database code part in `to-do-api.py` (line 9-13) with statements given below and explain why hostname of new MySQL container will be `database`.
+- Change the configuration of the database code part in `to-do-api.py` (line 9-13) with statements given below.

 ```bash
 app.config['MYSQL_DATABASE_HOST'] = 'database'